 About Chris Edwards

-Nothing Is Achieved Without Effort
+Nothing Is Achieved Without Effort (Hiking 5000m above sea level in Peru)

 “We grew up with a philosophy that it isn’t winning that is important; it is the taking part.
 But what I’ve discovered over time is, that it’s the taking part that makes you a winner.”

-The bloke you might be working with:
+The bloke you might work with

 I love to see people reach their potential in all aspects of life and I feel it is my responsibility to honour their commitment with steadfast support.